-Threshold Psychotherapy is an association of psychotherapy trainees under supervision, who offer services to individuals online and face-to-face in the North West.
+Threshold Psychotherapy is the practice through which I offer psychotherapy to individuals, both online and face-to-face in the North West.

-Our practice is founded on a deep respect for the complexity of human experience.
-We provide safe, confidential spaces where all parts of you are welcome — whether they are painful, uncertain, hidden, or just beginning to take shape.
+My work is founded on a deep respect for the complexity of human experience.
+I aim to offer a safe, confidential space where all parts of you are welcome — whether they are painful, uncertain, hidden, or just beginning to take shape.

-We see clients face-to-face in Stockport, central Manchester, and online.
+I see clients face-to-face in Stockport, central Manchester (Deansgate), and online.

 Finding a psychotherapist can be a daunting process, especially if you have not spoken with one before.
 It can take some time to find a therapist who feels like a good fit - each person is different.
 The following sections explain our process and what to expect at each stage.